 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-As I’m gathering up my 10 month blogging stats and blog google analytics, I can’t help but be in awe of how quick these past 10 months have flown by.
+As I’m gathering up my 10 month blogging stats and blog google analytics, I can’t help but be in awe of how quickly these past 10 months have flown by.
 When people told me time flies after you have a baby, they weren’t lying.
 But so does when you’re blogging and juggling content creation, social media, and all of the background tech stuff that goes along with blogging.

-I remember the first few months of blogging, I was wondering if I’d ever get sleep and be able to get through all of the ridiculous amount of blogging information out there.
+I remember the first few months of blogging, I was wondering if I’d ever get sleep and be able to get through all of the ridiculous amounts of blogging information out there.
 And here I am, after 10 months of blogging, I am continuously learning something new every week.

 If you’re a blogger and you’re reading this for more insight on what your blogging journey may or may not look like, I highly recommend you join a Facebook group.
 I can honestly say that being involved in blogging Facebook groups has somewhat contributed to my overall success this far (especially with the tech stuff).